tylertrotter/omobo/README.md

 Time is split up into epochs, turns and ticks.
 An epoch is the time it takes for every player to complete a turn, a turn is a turn, and each player's turn is split into 6 ticks.
 Planets advance one spot in their orbit at the start of each tick.
 Planets go around their sun at different speeds.
 The dots along a planet's orbit path indicate where the planet will go with each tick.
 Each tick, the player who's turn it is can choose to do nothing, use a resource, or move to a nearby planet in its burst range.

 ### Fuel
-Each player's space ship is powered by solar energy and so players will have to take detours to suns to recharge when they are getting too low.
-One fuel unit is recharged with every 12 ticks (regardless of whose turn it is).
+Each player's space ship is powered by solar energy.
+The closer a ship is to the sun, the more energy is absorbed with each tick of the player's turn.
+On the ring closest to the sun a full fuel unit is charged, a diminishing fraction of a fuel unit is charged with each ring going out.

 It takes two fuel units to jump to a nearby planet and one fuel unit to mine.